steadybit/docs-public/content/release-notes/agent.md

 ---
 ## 2020-08-07
 #### Bugfixes:
- * ignore JAVA_TOOL_OPTIONS when performing java agent attachment
+ * ignore _JAVA_OPTIONS when performing java agent attachment
 #### Improvements:
  * Copy all container attributes to application if it runs in container